 The husband planned a weekend get-a-away to a cabin in the woods, two hours north.
 The plan was for the wife to pick up her daughter from school and meet the husband at the cabin before dark.

 Two hours into the road trip, the sun was beginning to set but nothing looked or sounded familiar.
 The landmarks her hubby had given her weren't anywhere to be seen...

 Long story short, she had relied on her GPS to get her to her destination.
 She "hadn't had time" to look at a map (or check the address.)
 When she entered the destination in her GPS before leaving home, she left out a small, yet critical, piece of information.
 The GPS was leading her to the address she had requested -- in another state.
 Her GPS did what she asked it to do and she drove two hours in the WRONG direction!

 Life is too short for you to leave your dreams to chance!

 As Benjamin Franklin put it:

 "If you fail to plan, you are planning to fail."

-In my teachings, I talk a lot about the power of visualization.
-Writing a personal development plan for yourself will give you a road map to visualize so that you reach your goals easier -- with a lot less hassle and a lot less stress.
+In my teachings, I talk a lot about mind power techniques like visualization.
+Creating a personal development plan will give you a road map to visualize so that you reach your goals easier -- with a lot less hassle and a lot less stress.

 By thinking things through and visualizing your path, you will avoid many mistakes along the way.